Winter to strike back at northeastern U.S. with another dose of snow

 Snowflakes or some sort of frozen precipitation have been observed on the last day of May at both Burlington, Vermont, in 1945, and Caribou, Maine, in 1961.

 It has snowed every month of the year on Mt.
-Washington, N.H., which is at an elevation of approximately 6,300 feet above sea level.
+Washington, New Hampshire, which is at an elevation of approximately 6,300 feet above sea level.